Jiao Luo

 with S. Dorobantu, R. V. Aguilera, and F. Milliken, 2018, in Advances in Strategic Management, vol. 38 [front matter]

-Boston College (Management and Organization); Copenhagen Business School (Strategy and Innovation); Cornell University (AEP/SBE seminar); Duke University (Fuqua: Strategy); Georgetown University (McDonough: Strategy, Economics, Ethics, and Public Policy); George Washington University (Strategic Management & Public Policy); HEC (Strategy and Business Policy); INSEAD (Strategy); Insper (Strategy); London Business School (Strategy and Entrepreneurship); Hong Kong Polytechnic University (Department of Management and Marketing); National University of Singapore (Business School: Strategy & Policy); Nanyang Technological University (Business School: Strategy, Management & Organisation); Northwestern University (Kellogg: Social Movement/Enterprise Workshop); Peking University (Guanghua: Strategic Management); Purdue University (Krannert: Strategic Management); Rice University (Jones: Strategy); Rotterdam School of Management (Strategy); Shanghai Jiao Tong University (Antai: Organization Management); Singapore Management University (Lee Kong Chian: Strategy and Organisation); Southern Methodist University (Cox: Management, Strategy, and Entrepreneurship); Temple University (Fox: GBM); University of California, Berkeley (Haas: Management & Organizational Studies); University of Illinois at Urbana-Champaign (Gies: Business Administration); University of Michigan (Ross: Management & Organizations); University of Michigan (Ross: Strategy); University of North Carolina (Kenan-Flagler: Strategy & Entrepreneurship); University of Pennsylvania (Wharton: Management); University of Texas Austin (McCombs: Management); University of Western Ontario (Ivey: General Management); University of Wisconsin-Madison (School of Business: Management & Human Resources); Washington University in St. Louis (Olin Business School: Strategy and Entrepreneurship)
+Boston College (Management and Organization); Copenhagen Business School (Strategy and Innovation); Cornell University (Johnson: Strategy and Business Economics); Duke University (Fuqua: Strategy); Georgetown University (McDonough: Strategy, Economics, Ethics, and Public Policy); George Washington University (Strategic Management & Public Policy); HEC (Strategy and Business Policy); IE Business School (Strategy); INSEAD (Strategy); Insper (Strategy); Iowa State University (Ivy: Strategy); London Business School (Strategy and Entrepreneurship); Hong Kong Polytechnic University (Department of Management and Marketing); National University of Singapore (Business School: Strategy & Policy); Nanyang Technological University (Business School: Strategy, Management & Organisation); New York University (Stern: Management); Northwestern University (Kellogg: Social Movement/Enterprise Workshop); Peking University (Guanghua: Strategic Management); Purdue University (Krannert: Strategic Management); Rice University (Jones: Strategy); Rotterdam School of Management (Strategy); Shanghai Jiao Tong University (Antai: Organization Management); Singapore Management University (Lee Kong Chian: Strategy and Organisation); Southern Methodist University (Cox: Management, Strategy, and Entrepreneurship); Syracuse University (Whitman: Strategy); Temple University (Fox: Strategic Management); Temple University (Fox: Global Center on Big Data and Mobile Analytics); University of California, Berkeley (Haas: Management & Organizational Studies); University of Illinois at Urbana-Champaign (Gies: Business Administration); University of Michigan (Ross: Management & Organizations); University of Michigan (Ross: Strategy); University of North Carolina (Kenan-Flagler: Strategy & Entrepreneurship); University of Pennsylvania (Wharton: Management); University of Texas Austin (McCombs: Management); University of Western Ontario (Ivey: General Management); University of Wisconsin-Madison (School of Business: Management & Human Resources); Washington University in St. Louis (Olin Business School: Strategy and Entrepreneurship)

 2025 Teaching Award